RouteKG: A knowledge graph-based framework for route prediction on road networks: Introduction

 There are other challenges for short-term route prediction on road networks.
-Firstly, most existing methods focus on generating a single predicted route \citep{rathore2019scalable,yan2022precln}.
+Firstly, most existing methods focus on generating a single predicted route \cite{rathore2019scalable,yan2022precln}.
 However, due to the inherent uncertainties, providing multiple route predictions can have more practical implications.
-For instance, traffic managers can optimize real-time traffic flow by considering multiple potential routes of moving vehicles, and transportation system users can benefit from having a wider variety of routing options.
-Secondly, as road networks grow in size, scalability becomes a challenge for GNN-based methods \citep{hamilton2017inductive}, as they require substantial computational and memory resources, limiting their applicability to large-scale networks.
-Lastly, the prediction performance is heavily dependent on the availability of information about the destination (or goal).
-Generally, potential performance enhancements can be achieved by incorporating goal information into route prediction models.
-The availability of goal information can vary, including (1) no information, (2) goal direction only, and (3) complete goal information.
-These varying degrees of goal information availability can impact the route prediction to different extents, but no existing studies have carried out a comprehensive evaluation across all these scenarios.
+For instance, traffic managers can optimize real-time traffic flow by considering multiple potential routes of moving vehicles, and road users can benefit from having a wider variety of routing options.
+Secondly, as road networks grow in size, scalability becomes a challenge for GNN-based methods \cite{hamilton2017inductive}, as they require substantial computational and memory resources.
+Lastly, model prediction performance is heavily dependent on the availability of goal information.
+Generally, better performance can be achieved by incorporating more goal information into the model.
+However, the availability of goal information varies, including (1) no information available, (2) only goal direction known, and (3) complete goal information known.
+These varying degrees of goal information availability can affect route prediction to different extents, but a comprehensive evaluation across all these scenarios is missing.